qlik-oss/core-website/docs/docs/services/qix-engine/doc-synchronization.md

 ## Description

-QIX Engine services running in a cluster regardless of orchestration will assume that the cluster uses a shared persistence layer.
 To share e.g. documents or rules between multiple instances the QIX Engine uses a message broker called [RabbitMQ](https://www.rabbitmq.com/).
+With this feature the QIX Engine services running in a cluster, regardless of orchestration, will assume that the cluster uses a shared persistence layer.
 The QIX Engines subscribes and publishes events to the message broker which propagates change events to other instances.

 ## Configuration